 - Choose the type of campaign you want to create.

 Follow the steps in the sections below to set up your out-of-game campaign.

-Give your campaign a name and description that will be meaningful in your analysis and reporting:
+Give your campaign a name and description that will be relevant in your analysis and reporting.

 The segment is which players to target in the campaign – in this case we have selected all players.

 The exclusion segment is which players to exclude from the campaign – in this case ‘Whales’ who have spent more than $100 in the game.